-If you want to catch more trout when fly fishing you need to know these very important guide tips.
+If you want to catch more trout when fly fishing you should know these very important guide tips.
+Fly fishing guides do this a certain way because it works.
+I will discuss the most effective methods for fly fishing.

 I have guided around 3000 anglers over the last 20 years so I understand that fly fishing takes time and patience but these 11 tips will greatly increase the amount of fish you will catch.
 If you do some of these poorly or not at all your chances of catching trout will be much lower.

-I also included 3 new bonus tips including 1 that that has enabled me to 10X the amount of trout and steelhead I put in the net for me and my clients when fly fishing.
+I also included 3 new bonus tips including one tip that has enabled me to 10X the amount of trout and steelhead I put in the net for me and my clients when fly fishing.

 Catch More When Fly Fishing

-I get emails from guys telling me they struggle to catch trout or steelhead all the time and most of the time I already have a pretty good idea of what it is they are doing wrong before I even get on the water with them because most guys have the same issues that prevent them from catching fish when fly fishing.
+I get emails from guys telling me they struggle to catch trout or steelhead all the time and before I even see them fish, most of the time I already have a pretty good idea of what it is they are doing wrong.
+This is because most guys have the same issues that prevent them from catching fish when fly fishing.

 Because 90 percent of fly fishing anglers do the same things wrong, or poorly, they can often be fixed with these tips.